 While you work on your next amazing post, you’ll be in a quiet comfortable setting without feeling guilty about whatever unfinished tasks you have leftover in your own home.

-Get your body out into the fresh air, sights, and sounds of your nearest park.
-You may not get a great wi-fi signal in a park, but that can be a good thing!
+Get your body out into the fresh air, sights, and sounds of your yard, the pool, beach, or a park.
+You may not get a great wi-fi signal in some outdoor locations, but that can be a good thing!

 Being out in nature is one of my go-to tricks for combatting writing issues.
 When you go outside you’re surrounded by beauty, and letting your skin soak in the sun is great for your vitamin D levels!
 Just don’t forget to wear your sunblock!

-With limited wi-fi, you’ll be able to supercharge your productivity because you aren’t able to surf Facebook incessantly (so leave the phone in the car).
+With limited wi-fi, you’ll be able to supercharge your productivity because you aren’t able to check your Facebook notifications incessantly (so leave the phone in the car).

 Have you tried any of these places when you’re tired of writing from home?